barumau/pandunia/english/201_xule.md

 3. When will he come?
 4. In ten minutes
 5. Why doesn't she eat?
-6. Because she doesn't like coffee or soup.
+6. Because she doesn't like coffee and soup.

 ### Word List